 The Nebraska Humane Society is unique among animal shelters.
 In addition to taking animals whose owners can no longer care for them, we provide animal control services for the Omaha metro area.
 We are the facility that houses all animals with nowhere else to go.
 We don’t pick and choose who enters.
 Instead, we offer clean kennels, warm beds, loving hearts and kind hands to every abandoned, stray and lost animal who arrives at our door.
 We also quarantine animals who are aggressive or who have bitten, provide a safe place for victims of cruelty and neglect, and offer temporary sanctuary for animals who have been given up by their owners.
 But not all of these animals can be safely placed back into the community.
 We fix those who we can and euthanize those beyond our repair.

-For cats, the story is not as happy.
-Cats are a major challenge for every shelter in the country, due to their overwhelming numbers.
-In recent years we have worked with the community on a limited trap/neuter/release program, fostered thousands of kittens in private homes, utilized PetSmarts and veterinary offices to house and adopt cats, and we have expanded our cat kenneling area.
-Still, at times, we run out of space.
-In late 2010 when space got perilously tight, we told our community the problem and gave cats away in several free adoption offers.
-You, our community, responded, paving the way for us to continue this practice.
+We are also adopting out more cats every year.
+However, cat overpopulation continues to be a challenge for every shelter in the country, due to their overwhelming ability to procreate and the propensity of many owners to let them free roam.
+In recent years we have worked with the community on a limited trap/neuter/release program, fostered thousands of kittens in private homes, worked to create a kitten nursery at NHS where fragile youngsters can get vital nutrition until they reach foster care, utilized PetSmarts and veterinary offices to house and adopt cats, and we have expanded our cat kenneling area.
+Still, at times, we fill up our cat areas.
+When we are pushing cats into our overflow rooms, we ask our community to help--waiving adoption fees for cats and offering reduced adoption fees for kittens.
+We began this practice in late 2010 when space got perilously tight.
+You, our community, responded, paving the way for us to continue this life saving marketing!

 We are proud of what we have accomplished together.
 Because of you, we save many more lives than the national average for animal control facilities.
 From the animals whose lives you helped save, thank you!
 It takes a community to save every life possible.